Nazir Ahmed (scholar): Career

+Death and legacy

-Nazir Ahmad died on October 19, 2008, in Aligarh.
+Nazir Ahmad died on October 19, 2008, in Aligarh at age 93.
 He inspired his daughter, Rehana Khatoon, to follow in his footsteps and she eventually became a Padma Shri winner and a scholar in her own right.
 Professor Ahmed's remains were buried in the Aligarh Muslim University graveyard.

-Ahmed left a legacy by way of his students such as Prof. Azarmi Dukht Safavi, Prof. S. M. Tariq Hasan and Prof. Khalid Siddiqi, and through his studies on Mirza Ghalib whom he claimed to have been influenced by Bedil and Abul Fazal, but achieved literary success through the great poet's creative brilliance.
+Ahmed left a legacy by way of his students such as Prof. Azarmi Dukht Safavi, Prof. S. M. Tariq Hasan and Prof. Khalid Siddiqi.
+Through his studies on Mirza Ghalib.
+Nazir Ahmed claimed that Mirza Ghalib had been influenced by Bedil and Abul Fazal from the Mughal emperor Aurangzeb's ruling period, though Mirza Ghalib himself achieved literary success through his own creative brilliance.

-Positions
+Positions held

 Nazir Ahmed has contributed to the propagation of the Persian language in more than one ways.
 He served in many academic committees and editorial boards of many Persian journals.
 He was a member of the editorial board of Ma-arif, a monthly journal published by the Darul Musannefin Shibli Academy Azamgarh.
 After taking part in the First International Conference on Amir Khusro held in Chicago in 1988, at the request of the Amir Khusro Society of America (AKSA), Professor Ahmed led a team of scholars in a project funded by the Smithsonian.
 This project was tasked with translating the works of Amir Khusro, with the support from Hakim Abdul Hameed, the founder of Jamia Hamdard of New Delhi and former Chancellor of Aligarh Muslim University.
 In connection with the UNESCO announcement declaring the year 1988 as the Year of Hafez, Professor Ahmed edited and published two old manuscripts by the 14th-century Persian mystic and poet.

 Awards and recognitions

 Ahmed was awarded the Padma Shri, in 1987.
-Twenty seven years later, his daughter, Rehana Khatton would also be honored by the Government of India.
+Twenty seven years later, his daughter, Rehana Khatoon would also be honored by the Government of India with a Padma Shri award in 2014.

 He has also received many other awards such as: